tamslo/uyg-docker/README.md

 The `docker run` command above will start an interactive shell in which you can run tools like `plink` and `plink2`.

-Your home directory, in which the interactive shell starts, is `/home/aypg-user`.
+Your home directory, in which the interactive shell starts, is `/home/uyg-user`.
 From there, the data you included with `-v` can be found in the `data` subdirectory.
 All changes you make in this directory will be mirrored in `PATH_TO_YOUR_DATA`.

 ### RStudio

-You can start RStudio with `rstudio-server start` and access it from your browser at http://localhost:8787; sign in with username `aypg-user` and password `1234`.
+You can start RStudio with `rstudio-server start` and access it from your browser at http://localhost:8787; sign in with username `uyg-user` and password `1234`.

 ### Jupyter